sushil2601/javaScript_practise/REACT.md

 Q. What is the role of return inside App.js?
 Ans :-
-    return is used to return the elements rom the function.
+    return is used to return the elements from the function.

 Q. can we have a function without a return inside App.js?
 Ans :-